 Germany is in its worst recession since World War II.
 The post-pandemic recession is estimated at -6% of GDP in development.
 There are many uncertainties, this affects the market.

 It is clear that consumer confidence has fallen; The GfK index fell by 9.7 in December to -18.9 in June, the second largest decline in the history of the index.
 The biggest was in May 2020.
-Tourism and gastro sektor is suffering bad also enternainment and events and transport.
+Tourism and gastro sector is suffering bad also entertainment and events and transport.

 Two big trends already exist: